Nursing Home Abuse Lawyers in Medford, OR

-Abuse of the elderly in American nursing homes, assisted living centers, and other such specialized elder care facilities is a growing problem, particularly as a large portion of the American population is now entering their elder years.
-As many as one in three such elder care facilities across the United States experience one or more instances of reported elder abuse each year, with many more cases potentially going unreported – even unrecognized, by those who are supposed to be keeping a watchful eye on your loved ones.
+Abuse of the elderly in American nursing homes, assisted living facilities, and other such specialized elder care centers is a growing problem, particularly as a large portion of the American population is now entering their elder years.
+As many as one in three such elder care facilities across the United States experience one or more instances of reported elder abuse each year, with many more cases potentially going unreported – even unrecognized – by those who are supposed to be keeping a watchful eye on your loved ones.
 Any of the following circumstances should be considered reason to find a good nursing home abuse lawyer.

 Physical abuse is one of the most common forms of abuse perpetuated against the elderly residents of assisted living centers and nursing homes across the United States.
 Such individuals have little by way of means to defend themselves, and they are often left in a state of confusion and frustration at their own helplessness – a state which leaves them unable or unwilling to recognize abuse.
 This is made worse by the statistical likelihood of such abuse occurring at the hands of a family member.

 Below are some of the most common kinds of abuse that we come across as elder abuse personal injury lawyers.
 Mistreatment of nursing home residents by caregivers can involve a number of situations that result in physical, emotional, or financial harm to the elder adult.
 Abuse and neglect can include any of the types of mistreatment listed below: